timzzy/conflict-resolution/README.md

 #4 Use the cell labelled "mined app store" extract reviews from apple an save the reviews in file labeled as appstore.csv in the datasets folder

-#5 Install the tool **CRFsuite**, please refer to http://www.chokkan.org/software/crfsuite/installs
+#5 Install the tool CRF language suite at http://www.chokkan.org/software/crfsuite/installs

 #6 Import the coreNLP file in the frameworks folder to call the coreNLP framework from thefolder named framework which housed all the downloaded external frameworks used on this project